TheJacksonLaboratory/CloudNeo/docs/Gettingstarted/run_analysis.rst

 Creating a draft task
 ^^^^^^^^^^^^^^^^^^^^^
-Once the App as been copied to your project, it will be available in the 'Apps' tab as shown below in the example screenshot.
+Once the App has been copied to your project, it will be available in the 'Apps' tab as shown below in the example screenshot.

 .. image:: ../images/create-draft1.png
     :width: 600px